valters-tomsons/DayZLauncher-UnixPatcher/README.md

 ## Upgrading

 If you are upgrading from a previous version, make sure to (**in order**):
-* delete `steamapps/compatdata/221100` folder
+1. delete `steamapps/compatdata/221100` folder
-* verify game files
+1. verify game files
-* start the game launcher once
+1. start the DayZ launcher once
-* apply the patch using `./bin/DayZLauncher.UnixPatcher`
+1. apply the patch using `./bin/DayZLauncher.UnixPatcher`

 ## Notices